vinci1it2000/schedula/README.rst

       $ cygstart output/*summary.xlsx       ## View the aggregate for all vehicles.
       $ cygstart output                     ## View all files generated (see below).

+9. Repeat the above procedure from step 4 to modify the vehicle and run again the model.
+Start from step 1 to construct a new batch.

 Output files